Integration with Asyncio

 cell that performs a computation on an asynchronously computed value,

-define a computed cell with an async
+define a computed cell with an async computation function.

 import asyncio